skykosiner/School-work/bioligy/revision.md

 ## What are the 8 characteristic of living things?
 MRS GREHN - to remember

 1. Movement
-2. Desperation
+2. Respiration
-3. Reposed to surroundings
+3. Sensitivity
 4. Growth and develop
 5. Reproduce
-6. Excrete
+6. Excrete - Removal of waste products
 7. Homeostasis
 8. Nutrition